 And I must take to my heart the potencies of death.]

-The Zone of Interest is what “tells you who you are”, knowledge of a kind that Doll has to close down.
+The zone of interest (Interessengebiet) was what the Nazis called the forcibly depopulated area (around 40 square kilometres) that surrounded the camp.
+In this novel, it is what “tells you who you are”, knowledge of a kind that Doll has to close down.
 Szmul translates his experience of this zone into the traditional language of fable, describing the camp as “the magic mirror” that “showed you who you really were”.
 Most of its inhabitants cannot find a way to deal with what the mirror shows them.

 This is a novel that takes on themes of immense gravity, but chooses to diminish itself in doing so (“we were all reduced”, as Thomsen notes).
 Just as shrinking with disgust, rather than swelling with evil, is its distinguishing gesture, so the limits of insight, rather than the growth of understanding, drives its plot.
 No-one can understand what is happening, or why.
 In the personal afterword Amis describes the slow genesis of his novel in a marsh of incomprehension.
 Years of reading historical accounts of the Holocaust had led him to a “chronic stasis”, unable to penetrate beyond facts that remained “in some sense unbelievable, or beyond belief”.
 The creative breakthrough came when he encountered Primo Levi’s comments in The Truce: